DE{CODE}: New Features for Headless WordPress

 So we’ll pause here, but you can see how quick I was able to put this page together.
 I guess we should get rid of our hello, world on top there.
 We don’t quite need that.
 Or hello word.
 So I’ll remove that.
 There we are.
 So you can see, as I was saying, how quickly we were able to put this together.

-Just kind of basing our code off of the portfolio list page, we were able to create our photos list page here and then map over each of the individual photos and access the Atlas Content Modeler custom fields for it– the title, description, image, and then our repeatable fields for the subject here.
+Just kind of basing our code off of the portfolio list page, we were able to create our photos list page here and then map over each of the individual photos and access the Headless WordPress Content Modeler custom fields for it– the title, description, image, and then our repeatable fields for the subject here.
 So I would love for you to feel empowered by this on your own projects.

 If you want to take one of our blueprints as this huge head start that can get much of your project done for you, a lot of the legwork done.
 And then from there, you can do something similar to what we did in this talk.
 You could customize it further and add your own customizations and other content models and so on.